dynaconf/dynaconf/README.md

 settings.validators.validate()
 ```

-The above will raise `dynaconf.validators.ValidationError("AGE must be lte=30 but it is 35 in env DEVELOPMENT")`
+The above will raise `dynaconf.validators.ValidationError("AGE must be lte=30 but it is 35 in env DEVELOPMENT")` and `dynaconf.validators.ValidationError("PROJECT must be eq='hello_world' but it is 'This is not hello_world' in env PRODUCTION")`

 ### Using dynaconf_validators.toml